logchange/hofund/README.md

       time: @git.build.time@
 ```

-### 3. Now you can start your application and verify exposed prometheus metric, it should include (example for postgres
+### 3. Now you can start your application and verify exposed prometheus metric:
-   datasource):

 ```text
 # HELP hofund_info Basic information about application